fredhamster/feisty_meow/readme.txt

 How to get the feisty meow codebase

+These steps assume that you have the "git" tool available.

 | On Microsoft Windows, install the Cygwin tools as documented here:
 | /opt/feistymeow.org/feisty_meow/documentation/cygwin_install_list.txt (local file) or
 | https://feistymeow.org/feisty_meow/documentation/cygwin_install_list.txt (web)